jstimpfle/language/README.md

 restricted to valid blunt expressions -- unlike C macros which operate on the token level.

-In the future, macros for procedure definition and token-level macros might be added.
-Of important note is that blunt significantly improves on C's compile times by not relying on a lexical preprocessor to access external interfaces.
-This means that many blunt files can be compiled at once, reducing the number of times interfaces files need to be read.
-In many cases, the number of lines parsed is reduced by 10x or more.

 One of the language's main goals besides language simplicity is simplicity of implementation.
 It should be easy to create new implementations and to add extensions to support projects created in blunt.

 Important influences for blunt's design: First, the venerable C programming language.
-Two more recent projects which have caught some attention: the Jai language project by Jonathan Blow and the Bitwise project (including the ion language) by Per Vognsen.
+Two more recent projects which have caught some attention: the Jai language by Jonathan Blow and the Bitwise project (including the ion language) by Per Vognsen.
 I agree with many of the points made by these two guys, and especially Jonathan Blow has done countless rants that are spot-on about the current situation of our development ecosystems.

-blunt is probably closer to ion and C than to Jai in complexity, and might be more straightforward in its implementation than even ion and most C compilers.
+blunt is not as feature-happy as Jai, though.
+It aims to be ergonomic by offering slightly more built-in features than ion and C have, but it's careful not to explore new "dimensions of complexity".
+In other words, blunt adds operators that return the number of elements in a static array because it's clear that this feature won't interact with other features in unforeseen ways (not any more than the #sizeof operator does, at least).
+But it doesn't add a complex object system or similar bells and whistles.

 The blunt compiler